Cathedral of the Holy Cross, Lusaka - Things to Do at Cathedral of the Holy Cross

 Tips & Advice

-Photography is generally allowed, but be respectful and avoid using flash during services or when people are praying
+Photography is generally allowed, but ask permission first and be respectful during any ongoing services or prayers

 Plan Your Perfect Trip